muskrat-reeds.jpg

 • Clear written plan outlining trapping, repair, and prevention options

-Muskrat tunnels often extend several feet into a bank and may not be visible from the surface.
-A proper inspection determines how extensive the damage is and how to fix it safely without worsening erosion or leaks.
+Why this matters for muskrats: Tunnels often extend several feet into a bank and may not be visible from the surface.
+A proper inspection determines how extensive the damage is and how to repair it safely — without worsening existing erosion or triggering leaks.

 • Up to 2 traps + 2 cellular monitoring cameras for 24/7 oversight